 Trees for babies scheme

 You can choose from a range of trees – including medlar (above), pear, silver birch, and walnut – that have been selected for their seasonal interest and attractive features.
 Whether your garden is large or small there should be a suitable tree for you.
+The tree availability list can change from year-to-year however you can see what was available on last year's scheme.

 We aim to deliver your tree between November and February,which is the best time of year to plant.
 To do this we order trees in September, so any applications received after 31 August will be kept until the following September.